demisto/content-docs/docs/integrations/generic-commands-about.md

 Today the current XSOAR platform supports over 450+ integrations.
 Some commands can be generalized across similar integrations and allow combining data from various sources or running in parallel on more than one integration:

-* reputation commands for example `!file` can gather reputation from multiple connected integrations to one indicator.
+* Reputation commands for example `!file` can gather reputation from multiple connected integrations to one indicator.
-* IAM generic commands for example `create-user` creates a user on all connected integrations that implement it.
+* IAM generic commands: for example `create-user` creates a user on all the connected integrations that implement that functionality

 These commands can be used both on all integrations or with `using` parameter on a specific instance of an integration.